Jeunese/jeunese.github.io/docs/overview.md

 ### Content framework and strategy

 The interaction with product documentation is, in itself, a user experience.
 This is additional to the interactions users and administrators have with the actual systems and interfaces that the product documentation refers to.
-To maximise the information experience of product documentation, plan and create a core content framework and strategy:
+To ensure the best information experience of product documentation, plan and create a core content framework and strategy:

-- **Content framework:** the **content and structural components** of documentation, including the information architecture (IA) that this content is built around.
+- [**Content framework**](/?id=content-framework): the **content and structural components** of documentation, including the information architecture (IA) that this content is built around.
-- **Content strategy**: the **process and people components** of product documentation management, including the methods and guidelines for developing and curating content.
+- [**Content strategy**](https://jeunese.github.io/#/?id=content-strateg): the **process and people components** of product documentation management, including the methods and guidelines for developing and curating content.

-#### Content framework (where and how)
+#### Content framework

 A content framework deals with how we build, present, and organise content.